 Despite its name, Marquee never relied too much on famous headline DJs.
 The venue is all about atmosphere and scenery with a rooftop deck at the Cosmopolitan.
 The venue operates day and night on weekends.
 Lounge by the pool and enjoy pizza, sushi and other bites from the menu.
 Daybeds are nice and cabanas are stylish, but the most luxurious way to enjoy Marquee is by booking a three-story bungalow with a private party deck overlooking the pool.
 Think of it as a vacation home and cabana rolled up in one.
 And you can stash your own supply of booze in the fridge.

 An extension of Tao nightclub, Tao Beach is a poolside oasis that’s kept private, exclusive, and separate from the rest of the sprawling pool complex at the Venetian & Palazzo resorts.
-The venue closed in 2020 for renovations (planned before the pandemic) and has yet to announce an opening date for 2021.
-When it returns, expect Tao Beach to be better than ever with high-end luxury cabanas and an Asian theme still in place.
-The food menu traditionally boasts Far East-influenced flavors like sushi, edamame, and Korean-style chicken wings.
+The venue closed in 2020 for renovations (planned before the pandemic) and is returning with an all-new look and double its previous size for 2022.
+A revamped DJ booth and stage will be the center of the action, surrounded by 21 luxury cabanas and seven VIP cabanas with private plunge pools.
+The food will continue to lean toward Asian flavors, including sashimi carved tableside and extravagant sushi boats.

 As the only pool at a Las Vegas strip club, the Sapphire Pool & Dayclub has evolved from a naughty novelty to a daytime party spot that competes with many of the more high-profile offerings on the Strip.
 After tweaking out some of the legalities, topless sunbathing has returned – for both guests and staff.
 (Pasties available upon request.)
 The menu has seen recent improvements and social media stars are often invited to host parties.
 Perhaps best of all, parking is easy and free.
 If you haven’t visited in a while, plan a return when the action picks up over summer.